The City of Peekskill is a Section 8 Public Housing Agency in Peekskill, New York.

 The City of Peekskill serves Peekskill.

-As of March 31st, 2016 the City of Peekskill manages 636 active Housing Choice Vouchers.
+As of the most recent VMS report, City of Peekskill manages 636 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: